 What they can sanction you for is anything you do that they have a reasonable belief could prove detrimental to the company.

-If they can prove that your conduct online has caused detriment, they could take disciplinary action against you and potentially dismiss you as a result.
-If the harm to reputation or leak of confidential commercial information were severe enough, they could in theory also sue you for compensation.
+If they can prove that your conduct online has caused detriment (or represents a genuine risk to the employer’s reputation, even if no harm has been caused yet), they could take disciplinary action against you and potentially dismiss you as a result.

 If your employer is especially concerned about Facebook use, the best advice is never to mention your work on Facebook, and to be very careful who your Facebook Friends are.
 Most tribunal cases result from a co-worker or manager printing off a paper copy of a Facebook entry they object to and sending it to HR.